universal-ctags/ctags/docs/interactive-mode.rst

 ``sandbox`` submode can be used with ``--_interactive=sandbox``.
-This submode will activate a sandbox, to this limits the damage that the can be achieved when exploiting a buffer overflow in Universal-ctags.
+This submode will activate a sandbox, to this limits the damage that the can be achieved when exploiting a buffer overflow in Universal Ctags.

 In the sandbox submode ctags can generate tags only for inline requests because ctags has to use open system call to handle file